-Papular urticaria is an allergic reaction to insect bites or stings.
-The condition causes itchy red bumps on the skin.
-Some bumps can become fluid-filled blisters, called vesicles or bullae, depending on size.
+Papular urticaria is an allergic reaction to insect bites or stings causing itchy red bumps on the skin.
+Some bumps called vesicles or bullae can become fluid-filled blisters, depending on size.

 Papular urticaria is more common in children between the ages of 2 and 10.
 It can affect adults and children at any age, however.